xjeffss/pokemon/README.md

 ## Day 4

-Today we added `User` model to our fruits app, just like that you now have to add `Player` model to this app.
+Today we added `Player` model to our pokemon app, just like that you now have to add `Player` model to this app.

 These are few required functionality that must be implemented for a user.